 (v) Luxembourg French

-Luxembourg French refers to the kind of French spoken in the Grand Duchy of Luxembourg.
+Luxembourgish refers to the variety of French spoken in the Grand Duchy of Luxembourg.

 As one of the three official languages of Luxembourg, alongside German and Luxembourgish, French plays a vital role in various aspects of life.
 This includes education, government, and business.

-This variant follows Standard French pronunciation norms, especially Parisian French.
+This variant adheres to Standard French pronunciation norms, particularly those of Parisian French.
 The pronunciation may differ slightly because of the influence of Luxembourgish and German.

-Like the Swiss variant, this dialect reflects Luxembourg’s culture of multilingualism.
-The presence of multilingual inhabitants shapes the use and understanding of Luxembourg French.
+Like the Swiss variant, this dialect reflects Luxembourg’s multilingual culture.
+The presence of multilingual inhabitants shapes the use and understanding of Luxembourgish French.

 (vi) Aostan French